EzraLopez/nearbychat/README.md

 Push notifications are not currently supported due to API limitations.
 You must have the app in the foreground to guarantee you will receive messages from devices around you.

 The app is not meant to be used for extended periods of time.
 Nearby's use of radios and sensors will consume battery at a higher rate than usual.
-(Battery consumption will decrease with earshot mode - not yet implemented, but you could help, remember, it is fully open source 😀 )
+(Battery consumption will decrease with earshot mode - not yet implemented, but you could help.
+Remember, it is a fully open source app 😀)

 ## Run Locally
 * Get an API Key.
-You may reuse an existing Android Key, but to create a new one follow the steps bellow:
+You may reuse an existing Android Key, but to create a new one follow the steps below:
   1. Go to the [Google Developers Console](https://console.developers.google.com/flows/enableapi?apiid=copresence&keyType=CLIENT_SIDE_ANDROID&reusekey=true).
   2. Create or select a project.
   3. Name the API Key.
 E.g. ```nearbychat-debug```
   4. Optionally apply Application and API restrictions.
-I highly ecourage you to do it.
+I highly encourage you to do it.
 Use ```com.esdraslopez.android.nearbychat``` as the Application restriction and ```Nearby Messages API``` as the API restriction.
   5. Click on create.
 * Place the key in your ```gradle.properties (Global Properties)``` file like this:
   ```